wdporter/i-am-that-vuepress/highlights/readme.md

 ## [36.
 Killing Hurts the Killer, Not the Killed](/36-killing-hurts-the-killer-not-the-killed/)

-&ensp;The difficulty lies in our differing points of view.
+&emsp;The difficulty lies in our differing points of view.
 You speak from the body–mind’s.
 Mine is of the witness.
 The difference is basic.

 ## [38.
 Spiritual Practice Is Will Asserted and Reässerted](/38-spiritual-practice-is-will-asserted-and-reasserted/)

-&ensp;The common things of life — I experience them just as you do.
+&emsp;The common things of life — I experience them just as you do.
 The difference lies in what I do not experience.
 I do not experience fear or greed, hate or anger.
 I ask nothing, refuse nothing, keep nothing.
 In these matters I do not compromise.
 Maybe this is the outstanding difference between us: I will not compromise and am true to myself, while you are afraid of reälity.

 ## [62.
 In the Supreme, the Witness Appears](/62-in-the-supreme-the-witness-appears/)